GET QUOTE

 For commercial loans, a good DSCR is typically considered to be 1.25 or higher.
 This implies that the business has 1.25 times the cash flow (net operating income) needed to cover its annual debt obligations.

-However, standards may vary among lenders and the specific circumstances of the loan.
+But standards may vary among lenders and the specific circumstances of the loan.
 It’s important to remember that while a higher DSCR is generally seen as less risky from a lender’s perspective, too high a ratio might indicate an overly conservative approach to leveraging, which could potentially limit a company’s growth.

-How do you size a loan for a DSCR?
+How Do You Size a Loan for a DSCR?

 To size a loan for a DSCR, you need to first establish the target DSCR, which is often set by the lender.